advnpzn/WT-Lab/README.md

 # WT-Lab
 My WT Lab Programs for the Record.

+For the record, this is incomplete because lab exams finished and i'm too lazy to update it further.

 | S.No | Title | Status |
 | --- | --- | --- |
 | 1 | [Creation of Image map to fix Hotspots](https://github.com/notPlasticCat/WT-Lab/tree/main/EXP1_IMAGE_MAP_TO_FIX_HOTSPOTS) | ✔️ |